 This unit aims to:

-* Develop students understanding of the concepts, rationale and application of this model in a range of settings;
+* Build on students understanding of the theory, rationale and application of Cognitive Behavioural approaches in a range of settings;

-* Review the evidence for effectiveness of Motivational Interviewing;
+* Review the evidence for effectiveness of Cognitive Behavioural approaches with addicted populations;

-* Explore the practice and application of Motivational Interviewing through demonstration and role play;
+* Explore the practice and application of Cognitive Therapy through lectures, demonstration and role play;

-* Enable students to implement and integrate MI into their practice.
+* Enable students to implement and integrate such models in their practice.

 At the end of this module, students will be able to:

 * Explain the key theoretical concepts underpinning Cognitive and Behavioural approaches;

 * Understand of the relevance of Cognitive Behavioural approaches to their particular counselling setting;

 * Demonstrate competence in the practical application of basic Cognitive Therapy derived and Relapse Prevention in an addictions setting;

-* Evaluate their current competence in using this model and identify further training needs;
+* Evaluate their current competence in using these approaches and identify further training needs;

 * Demonstrate an understanding of the key research evidence for the effectiveness of the model.

-* the use of Motivational Interviewing with this client group;
+* the use evidence-based counselling skills for this client group;

-* applying appropriate interventions in order to assist clients affiliate and make use of social support and other resources;
+* applying appropriate interventions in order to assist clients maintain changes in addictive behaviours;

-* evaluating research data related to the effectiveness of MI for clients presenting with problems due to substance use;
+* evaluating research data related to current models of intervention for clients presenting with problems due to substance use;

 * essay research, preparation and writing;